bbauska/ibm-intermediate-web-dev/README.md

 -   Splitting vendor bundles is a method of dividing your application into smaller, self-contained chunks,

--   Caching enables the build process to save previous build results,
+-   Caching enables the build process to save previous build results, and

 -   Tree shaking removes unnecessary code from the final bundle.